Gulf Coast of the United States: History

 Since then the Gulf Coast has been hit with numerous other hurricanes.
 On August 29, 2005, Hurricane Katrina struck the Gulf Coast as a Category 3 hurricane.
 It was the most damaging storm in the history of the United States, causing upwards of $80 billion in damages, and leaving over 1,800 dead.
-Again in 2008 the Gulf Coast was struck by a catastrophic hurricane.
-Due to its immense size, Hurricane Ike caused devastation from the Louisiana coastline all the way to the Kenedy County, Texas region near Corpus Christi.
-In addition, Ike caused flooding and significant damage along the Mississippi coastline and the Florida Panhandle Ike killed 112 people and left upwards of 300 people missing, never to be found.
+Again in 2008, the Gulf Coast was struck by a catastrophic hurricane.
+Due to its immense size, Hurricane Ike caused devastation from the Louisiana coastline all the way to the Kenedy County, Texas, region near Corpus Christi.
+In addition, Ike caused flooding and significant damage along the Mississippi coastline and the Florida panhandle.
+Ike killed 112 people and left upwards of 300 people missing, never to be found.
 Hurricane Ike was the third most damaging storm in the history of the United States, causing more than $25 billion in damage along the coast, leaving hundreds of thousands of people homeless, and sparking the largest search-and-rescue operation in U.S. history.

 Other than the hurricanes, the Gulf Coast has redeveloped dramatically over the course of the 20th century.
 The gulf coast is highly populated.
 The petrochemical industry, launched with the major discoveries of oil in Texas and spurred on by further discoveries in the Gulf waters, has been a vehicle for development in the central and western Gulf which has spawned development on a variety of fronts in these regions.
 Texas in particular has benefited tremendously from this industry over the course of the 20th century and economic diversification has made the state a magnet for population and home to more Fortune 500 companies than any other U.S. state.
 Florida has grown as well, driven to a great extent by its long established tourism industry but also by its position as a gateway to the Caribbean and Latin America.
-As of 2006, these two states are the second and fourth most populous states in the nation, respectively (see this article).
+As of 2024, Texas and Florida are the second and third most populous states in the nation, respectively.
 Other areas of the Gulf Coast have benefited less, though economic development fueled by tourism has greatly increased property values along the coast, and is now a severe danger to the valuable but fragile ecosystems of the Gulf Coast.

+Since January 24, 2025, U.S. federal government agencies are required to refer to the Gulf of Mexico as the "Gulf of America".

 Metropolitan areas

-The following table lists the 10 largest core-based statistical areas along the Gulf Coast.
+The following table lists the 14 largest core-based statistical areas along the Gulf Coast.